Xin Ming: Excerpts and analysis of contents

 One can also find in this passage a rejection of the notion of "maintaining" or "preserving" (守).
 According to Kuno, the Xin Ming exhibits opposition to "maintaining mind" (守心), a contemplative practice of the Northern School.
 Henrik Sorensen likewise observes that the Xin Ming contains references to, and rejections of, the practice of shouxin.
 For example: "By grasping the mind and maintaining [守] stillness, one will still not be able to leave behind the sickness (of clinging)."
 Commenting on the points in common between the Xin Ming and the Xinxin Ming, Dusan Pajin observes the similarity between the Xin Ming's admonition against using the mind to maintain tranquility and a stanza in the Xinxin Ming in which one finds: "To use the mind to hold the mind / Is it not a great mistake?"
+(Note: Compare with the words of Zhitong in the Platform Sutra:

+"All [deliberate] activation of cultivation is false activity.

+To guard one’s abiding is not true serenity.")